DataBiosphere/terra-cli/README.md

 #### Spend profile access
 In order to spend money (e.g. by creating a workspace and resources within it) in Terra, you need access to a billing account via a spend profile.
 Currently, there is a single spend profile used by Workspace Manager.
-A spend profile admin can grant you access (admins see ADMIN.md for instructions).
+An admin user can grant you access.
+Admins, see [ADMIN.md](https://github.com/DataBiosphere/terra-cli/blob/main/ADMIN.md#spend) for more details.

 #### External data
 In order to read or write external data from Terra, you should grant data access to your proxy group.